amazon-braket/amazon-braket-examples/README.md

 * [**Native Gate Calibrations**](examples/pulse_control/2_Native_gate_calibrations.ipynb)

-    This tutorial shows how to retrieve the calibrations for any particular native gate of interest and submit a circuit where you will overwrite the provider’s calibrations and use modified ones.
+    This tutorial shows how to retrieve the calibrations of native gates for Rigetti's Aspen devices and submit a circuit with custom gate calibrations.

 * [**Bell pair with pulses (OQC)**](examples/pulse_control/3_Bell_pair_with_pulses_OQC.ipynb)